The 2019 Gen X Survey

 Sadly, digital tools designed to simplify money management have failed to make financial planning easier for Gen-Xers.
 In fact, while 83% report comfort with technology and digital financial tools, just 7% are actually using online tools and services.
 Such low adoption rates suggest survey respondents have found these tools aren’t an effective fit for their perceived needs.

-A Financial Adviser Adds Value
+A Human Financial Advisor Adds Value

 Over half of all Gen-Xers still manage their money on their own, despite recognizing professional financial advice could be helpful.
 In fact, 84% of survey respondents believe it’s important to have a person to speak to in managing their finances.
-Those with higher income levels are more likely to use financial advisers; but all Gen-Xers who utilize financial advisers report higher levels of satisfaction with their financial planning solutions.
+Those with higher income levels are more likely to use financial advisors; but all Gen-Xers who utilize financial advisors report higher levels of satisfaction with their financial planning solutions.

-Survey respondents were clear on the most important aspects of finding the right financial advisers, with the three most important aspects of financial solutions reported as expertise in the area of need and pricing.
+Survey respondents were clear on the most important aspects of finding the right financial advisors, with the three most important aspects of financial solutions reported as expertise in the area of need and pricing.

 Not only are Gen-Xers happier when they receive expert financial advice, but Harness Wealth’s survey shows they’re willing to pay for the assistance financial professionals can provide.
 In fact, as investible assets increase, and as respondents get older, Gen-Xers increasingly prioritize expertise over price when choosing financial professionals to provide assistance.